benitomartin/github-issues-multiagent-intelligence/README.md

     <a href="LICENSE"><img src="https://img.shields.io/badge/License-MIT-yellow.svg"/></a>
 </div>
 <p align="center">
-    <em>A modular pipeline for searching and analyzing GitHub issues and providing recommendations for issues classification</em>
+    <em>A modular pipeline for searching and analyzing GitHub issues and providing recommendations for issue classification</em>
 </p>

 ______________________________________________________________________